-A good agent will know how to handle objections with rebuttals, prospects changing their mind, losing opportunities and last-minute changes.
+A good agent will know how to handle objections with rebuttals, prospects changing their mind, losing opportunities, and last-minute changes.

 An insurance agent must be an incredible salesperson, so why not look for sales and marketing professionals and train them into insurance agents?

-Once they are licensed and familiar with their role you can begin giving them on the job training.
+Once they are licensed and familiar with their role you can begin giving them on-the-job training.

 Test Personality, Positivity, and Attitude

-It’s important not only to prove an agent’s knowledge and professionalism but also to test their attitude towards challenges.
+It’s important not only to prove an agent’s knowledge and professionalism but also to test their attitude toward challenges.
 You can train a person on a topic, but changing an attitude is a difficult thing to do.